 As with Rotterdam, this is a very large city spread out along both sides of a wide river with multiple interesting areas you’re not going to get to in one visit.
 But you definitely want to stroll through the MeidenHafen, where the Gehry buildings are in the Der Neue Zollhof.
 (See the vid above.)

-Dining and drinking – 9
+Dining and drinking – 9 out of 10

 On our second trip, we finally got to try some of the restaurants, and we upgraded this score from a provisional 8 to a 9.